Dilrose747/food-delivery-time-prediction_/README.md

 ## 📌 **Author**

-Developed by [Mohamed Sahad M]
+Developed by [Mohamed Dilrose P M]
-Connect with me on [LinkedIn](https://www.linkedin.com/in/mohamed-sahad-m-96b038200/)
+Connect with me on [LinkedIn](https://www.linkedin.com/in/mohamed-dilrose-365554230/)